Every successful entrepreneur I know has a stretch goal.

 Jon refers to this as “giving yourself the gift of done”.

-As long as you commit the time to achieving them, and motivate yourself to complete them with both tiny rewards along the way, and a big reward once complete.
+As long as you commit the time to achieve them, and motivate yourself to complete them with both tiny rewards along the way, and a big reward once complete.

 The Stretch Goal